 What you can do

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-You'll probably need to fast for eight to 10 hours before your appointment so your doctor can measure your fasting blood sugar level.
+You'll probably need to fast for at least eight hours before your appointment so that your doctor can measure your fasting blood sugar level.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.